How To Create A Report in Access Using SQL Query

 Go to the design tab and change the report view to print preview, the final layout should be like this

 Believe it or not, our how to create a report in access using SQL tutorial just scratches the surface.
 You can use access to produce even more highly complex reports, mixing data from several data sources, receiving parameters from forms or using complex control formulas.

 Similar to Access forms, it is also possible to add sub-reports to reports and quite elaborated dashboards can be produced.
 Using VBA, it is even possible to manipulate report controls in run time, moving them, changing them, hiding them.

-Based in the high number of reports I developed already there were very few situations where Microsoft Access was not able to produce the desired outcomes and it present itself as a very cheap solution when compared to highly expensive Business Intelligence tools.
+Based on the high number of reports I have developed there were very few situations where Microsoft Access was not able to produce the desired outcomes and it presents itself as a very cheap solution when compared to highly expensive Business Intelligence tools.